 Once you click on <New connection…> an SMO Connection Manager Editor window will be opened to configure the connection.

 STEP 3: For this example, we are selecting our localhost instance, and we are using Windows Authentication.
-If you are working for an organization, choose the SQL Server Authentication, and provide the credentials.
+If you are working for an organization, choose the Server Authentication, and provide the credentials.

 Click on the Test connection button to check whether the connection is throwing errors or not.